Skip to content

 • Protect: Our dollars.
 Our voice.
 Our vote.
 Our communities.

-• Vote and hold police accountable.
+• Vote and hold the police accountable.

 • Vote to invest in our communities.

-Public safety is a priority for communities around the state, and we know what keeps us safe: comprehensive investments in every person’s health, security, and a justice system that is fair and willing to hold everyone, including police and corporations, accountable for their actions.
-The most impacted communities have long demanded reforms to our economic and criminal justice systems and are leading on redefining justice to be more restorative and healing.
+Public safety is a priority for communities around the state, and we know what keeps us safe: comprehensive investments in every person’s health, and security, and a justice system that is fair and willing to hold everyone, including police and corporations, accountable for their actions.
+The most impacted communities have long demanded reforms to our economic and criminal justice systems and are leading in redefining justice to be more restorative and healing.

 Community Safety Resources